magnoliamedia/blog/_posts/2024-06-12-why-monitor-agency-meetings.markdown

 ---
 layout: post
-title: Why would a local government agency want to monitor other local government agency meetings?
+title: Why would a government agency want to monitor local government agency meetings?
 ---

 We recently discovered that a regional government agency, a special purpose